PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 ```
 {
 	"businessCode": -1,
-	"validationErrors": ["The property serialNo and tid in suspendTerminalApkRequest cannot be blank at same time!"]
+	"validationErrors": ["The property serialNo and tid in disableTerminalApkRequest cannot be blank at same time!"]
 }
 ```